 When unrestricted funds are provided by a donor to Texas Woman’s University without any terms, conditions or other obligations, the original gift award letter from the donor and the accompanying check should be forwarded to the Office of Institutional Development upon receipt for processing.

 A Principal Investigator-initiated proposal for equipment in response to an agency program announcement or Request for Proposal should be processed through the Office of Research and Sponsored Programs.

-If unsure as to which process that should be used when submitting a proposal, please contact the Office of Research & Sponsored Programs or the Office of Institutional Development for guidance.
+If unsure as to which process that should be used when submitting a proposal, please contact the Office of Research & Sponsored Programs or the Office of University Advancement for guidance.